-If the fence becomes dirtyit is important to clean it.
+If your vinyl fence becomes dirty, it is important to clean it.
 Chalk may also accumulate on the surface.
 This is a normal condition for all pigmented materials which are constantly exposed to sunlight and the elements.

-Soil, grime and chalk can be simply removed with the help of your garden hose and a bucket of soapy water.
-Always test cleaner on an inconspicuous area before full use.
+Soil, grime and chalk can be simply removed from your vinyl fence with the help of your garden hose and a bucket of soapy water.
+Always test your cleaner on an inconspicuous area before full use.
 Mildew may be a problem in some areas.
 It appears as black spots on surface dirt and is usually first detected in areas not subjected to rainfall, such as under eaves and porch enclosures.
 For removal, prepare a solution as shown.

 CAUTION: Greater concentrations may cause damage to the vinyl materials.